sebastiendonadio/devopsmlops/chapters/08-chapter6.md

 The 3 major components of a feature store are

 1. An offline feature store   - this is for batch processing of features that do not have strict latency requirements.
-For example, t  he offline store can be implemented as a distributed file system (ADLS, S3, etc) or a data warehouse (Redshift, Snowflake, BigQuery, Azure Synapse, etc).
+For example, the offline store can be implemented as a distributed file system (ADLS, S3, etc) or a data warehouse (Redshift, Snowflake, BigQuery, Azure Synapse, etc).

 1. An online feature store   - this is for real-time processing of features serving a   feature vector   as input for an ML model with strict latency requirements, usually of the order of milliseconds.
 For example, the online store is ideally implemented as a key-value store (eg. Redis, Mongo, Hbase, Cassandra, etc.) for fast lookups depending on the latency requirement.